mushy0364/pyfun-work/README.md

 Cube and coding all have something in common.
 They all take practice,
 ***timed practice***.
 Complete these exercises first to understand them.
 Then do them again while being timed.
 Then do it again, over and over.
+Not only will this burn the concepts and syntax into your brain and fingers, but it will also improve your typing speed where it matters—the hard symbols to type.
+Make sure you do your practice using `vim` like you will have to on the [certification exam](http://certify.skilstak.io).
 As your time improves record it here under *Best Time.*

 |  Best Time | Exercise |
 | :--------: | -------- |